-Alltami Depot (grounds & vehicle maintenance and rock salt)

-Alltami Depot (fleet fuel)
+- Alltami Depot (grounds & vehicle maintenance and rock salt) - Alltami Depot (fleet fuel)

-Weighted average

-FIFO (first in first out)

 All other stock is measured at cost.

 Investments

 Investments are shown in the balance sheet at fair value (market value) for each class of financial instrument.

 Short term deposits and investments are included in the cash and cash equivalents rather than short term investments if they mature within 3 months of the acquisition date, under IAS 7.